WGUC

-WGUC (90.9 MHz) is a public FM radio station in Cincinnati, Ohio.
+WGUC (90.9 FM) is a listener-supported public radio station in Cincinnati, Ohio.
 It is owned by Cincinnati Public Radio and has a classical music format.
 WGUC broadcasts using HD Radio technology and plays jazz on WGUC-HD2 and adult album alternative on WGUC-HD3.
 WGUC has radio studios in the same building as PBS Network affiliate WCET Channel 48, the Crosley Telecommunications Center on Central Parkway in Cincinnati.

 WGUC has an effective radiated power (ERP) of 18,500 watts.
 Its transmitter is on Symmes Street, near Interstate 71, in Cincinnati.

 History

+Fine arts station

 In the late 1950s, a group of Cincinnati-area residents launched a campaign for a radio station devoted to cultural and public affairs programming, particularly classical music.
-At the time, the only outlet for classical music in the Cincinnati area was WKRC 550 AM, which only aired four hours of classical music per week.
-A committee of the Queen City Association sought to bring either a repeater of WOSU-AM-FM in Columbus or a standalone fine-arts station to Cincinnati.
+A committee of the Queen City Association sought to bring either a repeater of WOSU-AM-FM in Columbus or a standalone fine arts station to Cincinnati.